NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Interoperability between the above implementations has been tested during the hackathon at the IETF-109.

-# Change History (to be removed before final publication)
+# Change History

+**Note to the RFC Editor**: please remove this entire appendix before publication.

 * draft-muks-dnsop-dns-catalog-zones-00